3rd Brigade (Australia): Post-war deployments

 When Australia's military began reforming in 1948, the brigade was not initially re-raised under the reduced establishment that was adopted at the time.
 In 1967, however, the brigade was returned to the order of battle, albeit under the guise of the 3rd Task Force, as part of the expansion of the Australian Army during the Vietnam War.
 Based at Lavarack Barracks in Townsville and under the command of Brigadier E. Logan, the 3rd Task Force was made up of three infantry battalions—the 1st, 2nd and 4th Battalions, Royal Australian Regiment—as well as one squadron from the 3rd Cavalry Regiment, the 4th Field Regiment and the 3rd Field Engineer Regiment.
 Although the task force did not deploy to Vietnam as a formed unit, most its component units were sent.
 In 1973, following the end of Australia's involvement in Vietnam, the 3rd Task Force was re-allocated to the 1st Division and later, in 1981, readopted the designation of the 3rd Brigade.
 During the 1980s the brigade served primarily as the Operational Deployment Force, which was tasked with providing a robust warfighting capability to the government available for rapid deployment anywhere in the world.
 In this capacity elements from the brigade took part in Operation Morris Dance in 1987, in response to a coup in Fiji.

 During the early 1990s, the brigade provided elements for a number of peacekeeping operations overseas.
 These included deployments to Somalia, Cambodia, Rwanda and Bougainville.
 In 1999, the brigade provided the majority of the Australian Army combat units that were initially deployed to International Force for East Timor (INTERFET)—the 2nd and 3rd Battalions, Royal Australian Regiment, and elements of the 3rd/4th Cavalry Regiment, the 4th Field Regiment and the 3rd Combat Engineer Regiment—with the brigade headquarters overseeing the force's operations along the tense East Timorese–Indonesian border.
 In May 2006 headquarters elements of the brigade, fundamentally personnel drawn from 3 RAR, deployed to East Timor to command all Australian forces operating in East Timor as part of Operation Astute, with subunits also provided by 1 and 2 RAR and the 4th Field Regiment (along with others drawn from outside the brigade).

 The brigade is currently a combined arms formation and it fulfils the role of the Australian Army's ready deployment force on rotation.
 Recent operations have included deployments to Iraq as part of the Security Detachment Iraq (SECDET) and the Al Muthanna Task Group (AMTG-3), Afghanistan, and the Solomon Islands.

-Current composition
+Organisation

-The 3rd Brigade currently has an authorised strength of 3,800 personnel and consists of the following units:
+As of 2023 the 3rd Brigade has an authorised strength of 3,800 personnel and consists of the following units: